Multilingualism

 Configuration

-Once the action is applied, the missing locale fields are added at the bottom of the entity records overview.
+Once the action is applied, the missing language fields are added at the bottom of the entity records overview.
 To customize the field order display, go to the Layout Manager and make the desired changes for each entity separately.
 Moreover, you can configure each layout for each multilingual field separately as described below.

 Multilingual Field Creation